MurdQ25/herb-database/README.md

 # Herb Database 🌿 | tryherbals.com

 Welcome to the **Herb Database**, the heart of [tryherbals.com](https://tryherbals.com)—a free project to share medicinal herb knowledge with everyone, no logins needed!
-We’re starting with **500 herbs** and aiming for **30,000**, with details like uses, safety, and links to buy from herb sellers.
+We have **500 herbs** and aim for **30,000**, with details like uses, safety, and links to buy from herb sellers.
 Hosted on GitHub and soon live on tryherbals.com, this is a community effort to make herbs easy to learn about.

 ## 📋 What Is This?